AaltoSciComp/scicomp-docs/about/for-proposals.rst

 (for paid services) This project receives dedicated service from the Research Software Engineering group, funded as researcher salary from this grant.
-During this period, on of Aalto research software engineers joins this project as a researcher, equal to all other project employees.
+During this period, one of the Aalto research software engineers joins this project as a researcher, equal to all other project employees.